dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/themes_param.md

 |editor.foldMarker.collapsed.background|Background color of the code editor in the collapsed state|
 |editor.foldMarker.collapsed.foreground|Foreground color of the code editor in the collapsed state|

-备注：The setting after editor.background is only valid for 3.2.7+ version.
+Note：The setting after editor.background is only valid for 3.2.7+ version.

 #### Defult setting of code editor
 > Customize，copy default configuration to `"rules"` node of `"editor.tokenColorCustomizations"` node in the source view of `settings.json`.